Eco-friendly wedding flowers

 Local and in-season flowers

-Buy local and in-season flowers wherever possible.
-When you opt for locally-grown flowers that are naturally in season in your part of the world, you are:
+Buy local, seasonal, field-grown flowers wherever possible.
+When you opt for local flowers that are naturally in season in your part of the world, you are:

 • generally selecting fresher flowers as they won’t have travelled large distances to reach your florist